DrJuanFraustoSolis/MOTA-JSSP/README.md

-# MOTA-JSSP
+# CMOTA and CMOSA for JSSP
-Multi-objective JSSP Solver  using Threshold Aceppting.
+Multi-objective JSSP Solver  using Threshold Aceppting and Simulated Annealing.
 Objectives: makespan, tardiness,totalflow.